What is genital lymphedema?

 - Lymph vessels: Thin tubes that carry lymph throughout the body and return it to the bloodstream through a large vein near the heart.

-- Lymph nodes: Small, bean-shaped structures store white blood cells and filter lymph.
-They are found all along the lymph system but in greater number under the arms and in the pelvis, groin, neck, and abdomen.
+- Lymph nodes: Small, bean-shaped structures that store white blood cells and filter lymph.
+They’re found all along the lymph system but in greater number under the arms and in the pelvis, groin, neck and abdomen.

 What are the two types of genital lymphedema?